 If a lawyer advises you not to formalize an agreement reached at family mediation you should always ask them to provide that advice in writing, stating clearly why the terms of the agreement might be inappropriate or outside a reasonable range of settlement.
 The lawyer’s advice should also include their views as to what is a reasonable range and the reasons for coming to that conclusion.
 In children’s matters, a legal advice should canvas the reasons why proposed arrangements are (or are not) in a child’s best interests.

-If you proceed to Court on the basis of the lawyer’s written advice (and incur significant legal fees in doing so), you have the comfort that the lawyer has committed their advice (and its consequences) to writing and you have evidence in case the advice turns out to be incorrect.
+If you proceed to Court on the basis of the lawyer’s written advice (and incur significant legal fees in doing so), you have the comfort that the lawyer has committed their advice (and its consequences) to writing.

 Lawyers should always be required to explain their advice as it is the client who bears the consequences if the advice is wrong.